Mission and vision: A legacy of service

 Goal 3: Disseminate information and services on current issues of health, wellness, and best practices to improve the health of our community and the world.

 - Mae Orvis Healthcare Symposium

 - Implement the role of Communication and Marketing Specialist

-- Goal 4: Create a national reputation for the Orvis School of Nursing and UNR through community engagement, formal/informal presentations and events, and additional related activities.
+Goal 4: Create a national reputation for the Orvis School of Nursing and the University of Nevada, Reno through community engagement, formal/informal presentations and events, and additional related activities.

 - Support nursing faculty and students' presence of projects through increased funding